1. basic issues

 - A person entitled to vote has 1 vote for the companies list of an interest group.

-An interest group has for each company of its companies list a separate candidates list.
+An interest group has for each company of its companies list a separate

 In more general terms, this means: The later a seat is distributed, the less likely it is to get a seat in a particularly desired company.